 The District has a fiscal year beginning June 1.
 Prior to August 1, the Fire Chief submits to the Board of Trustees a proposed operating budget for the fiscal year commencing the prior June 1.
 The operating budget includes proposed expenditures and the means of financing them.
 The budget document is available for public inspection for at least 30 days prior to the Board of Trustees public hearing and the passage of the annual budget and appropriation ordinance.
 The appropriation ordinance is adopted prior to August 31 of each year.
 The Fire Chief is authorized to transfer amounts between departments within any fund; however, the Board of Trustees must approve any revisions that alter the total expenditures of any fund.

 3. EXCESS OF ACTUAL EXPENDITURES OVER BUDGET IN INDIVIDUAL FUNDS

-The following funds had an excess of actual expenditures over budget for the fiscal year:
+The Foreign Fire Insurance Fund had an excess of actual expenditures over budget of \$3,142 during the fiscal year ending May 31, 2020.